-If you know someone who'd like to bank with us but is unsure of how to take the first step, please tell them to give us a call!
-We're happy to talk to anyone that wants to support their local community this way and are available at any time to answer questions.
+If you know someone who'd like to bank with Community Bank Coleraine & District but is unsure of how to take the first step, please tell them to give us a call!
+We're happy to talk to anyone who wants to support their local community this way and are available at any time to answer questions.